hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 2. **Recipient Process**
    - Click received link
    - Log in to Tailscale (or sign up)
-   - Must be Owner/Admin of their tailnet
+   - Must be Owner/Admin of their Tailnet
    - Device appears in their list as shared

 3. **Access Details**